empege/plan-maker/tasks.md

   - Input arrow positioning ✔️
 - Setup hosting etc
 - Google ReCaptcha ✔️
+- Linting/type build errors... 😠 ❌ - Issue comes from Next Auth, there are some workarounds here: https://stackoverflow.com/questions/76388994/next-js-13-4-and-nextauth-type-error-authoptions-is-not-assignable-to-type-n which didn't work for me and I was too tired for this, I wanted to see this thing live... will come back to this sometimes...
+MAYBE!

 ### What I learned from 07.01.2025. tasks: